bonitasoft/bonita-connector-document-templating/README.md

 ## Bonita compatibility

 [v2.0.0](https://github.com/bonitasoft/bonita-connector-document-templating/releases/2.0.0) is compatible with Bonita version from 7.7.x to 7.10.x
-[v2.1.0](https://github.com/bonitasoft/bonita-connector-document-templating/releases/2.1.0) is compatible with Bonita version from 7.11.x and above
+[v2.1.0](https://github.com/bonitasoft/bonita-connector-document-templating/releases/2.1.0) is compatible with Bonita version 7.11.x and above

 ## Build